 I dove into creating!
 I took time to perfect my skills as a photographer and venture outside my comfort zone with my graphic design work.
 I began writing a book about my life and mentoring other women in my Bible study.
 Each day I prayed for healing and wholeness.
 I always knew I was meant for more.

-In 2015, we welcomed our daughter, Collins Grace into the bright lights of this world!
-She is everything princess and glitter with ambitions of one day living in a castle with longer hair than Rapunzel.
+In 2015, on the very day I lost my dad three years prior, we welcomed our daughter, Collins Grace into the bright lights of this world!
+She is everything princess and glitter with ambitions of one day living in a castle and ruling her world.
 She is a miracle and proof that some of God’s greatest gifts really are unanswered prayers.